John L Walker Pioneer Bega Optometrist

 Optometry Australia’s 102-year-old journal, Clinical and Experimental Optometry (CXO), was also published online by Taylor & Francis from 1 January 2021 and allows thousands of scientific articles at ones fingertips.

-The good folk from as far as Eden, Cooma and Batemans Bay as well up and down from the sapphire coast were treated by John Walker who also travelled extensively providing services without today’s health fund and medicare provisions.
+The good folk from as far as Bombala, Eden, Cooma and Batemans Bay as well up and down from the sapphire coast were treated by John Walker a pioneer for eye care who also travelled extensively providing services without today’s health fund and medicare provisions.

 Services as an independent optometrist were largely vision testing and provision of a basic array of spectacles, not prescription sunglasses, nor eg coloured contact lenses.
 Many patients recall their eye examination from yesteryear in their feedback.
 Nor were the advanced prescription glasses of today with the latest technology and eyewear available nor could he employ the latest technology to fully assess eg diabetes, glaucoma, macular degeneration and cataract conditions that dominate today’s health fund claims.